tutors-sdk/tutors-reference-manual/unit-1/panelnote-1-reference/note.md

 Where:

 - [sort-key] ensures the step sequential position, sorted alphabetically/numerically.
 Typlicaly you might use a sequence like: 01, 02, 03, 04 etc...
-- [short-titie] is a title used for constrained screen widths
+- [short-title] is a title used for constrained screen widths

 For example: